-If there are any Trinis out there reading this who have a favorite recipe for either the roti "skin" (the thin, tortilla-like bread) or other roti-friendly curries to share, please let us know about them in the comments.
+If there are any Trinis out there reading this who have a favorite recipe for either the roti "skin" (the thin, tortilla-like bread) or other roti-friendly curries to share, please let us know about them in the comments!

 Green Apple Curry

 Just a standard yellow curry powder mix will do here.
 Use your favorite.

-- 3 Tbsp vegetable oil
+3 tablespoons vegetable oil

-- 1/4 cup finely chopped onion
+1/4 cup onion, finely chopped

-- 2 Tbsp yellow curry powder
+2 tablespoons yellow curry powder

-- 2 Tbsp water
+2 tablespoons water

-- 1 teaspoon butter
+1 teaspoon butter

 4 tart green Granny Smith apples, cored and roughly chopped (peel ON)

-- 1 teaspoon Kosher salt
+1 teaspoon kosher salt

-- 1 1/2 cups water
+1 1/2 cups water

 Heat the oil in a large sauté pan on medium heat.
 Add the garlic and let cook until the garlic starts to get browned.
 Use a slotted spoon to remove the garlic from the oil.
 Discard (or eat as a snack) the garlic.

 Add the chopped onions to the pan and let cook until translucent (about 4 minutes).

 While the onions are cooking, in a small bowl, mix together the curry powder and 2 tablespoons of water.
 Stir with a spoon until you have a smooth, thin paste.
 Once the onions are translucent, stir in the curry paste.
-Let bubble and cook for 2 minutes.
+Let bubble and cook for 1 minute.
 Stir in the butter.